ada-omoji/ada-omoji/README.md

 # Hey, I'm Ada 👋

-## I'm a soon to be Junior Web Developer Graduate at BeCode Ghent!
+## I'm a Junior Web Developer Graduate from BeCode Ghent!

 🔍 I'm looking for my first internship or job opportunity in the development field